Meaningful work for Body, Mind and Spirit.

 About Odiyan Buddhist Center

 Founded in 1975 by Venerable Tarthang Tulku Rinpoche, Odiyan is located on a 1000-acre spiritual and ecological preserve overlooking the Pacific Ocean in rural Northern California.
-Odiyan is open to applicants who want to live and work with us for at least six months, or longer.
-(We are not open for the public visits.)
-For those who find the Odiyan way of life a good match, long term residency is an future option.
+Odiyan is open to applicants who want to live and work with us for at least six months.
+For those who find the Odiyan way of life a good match, long term residency is a future option.

 Odiyan's mission is establishing a home for the Dharma in the West and to support Buddhist centers and practitioners in Asia.
 The way of life that supports this purpose integrates creative and challenging work with a path of self-exploration that opens up your inner potential.
 Living at Odiyan is an opportunity to work for preserving enlightened knowledge for our world, and fostering harmony for oneself, our planet and all beings.

 The Employee Experience

-Photographs and words cannot convey the vast and expansive sacred beauty of Odiyan: the infinite sight lines in every direction, the overarching skies of day and night, the grandeur of the Temples and the varied landscapes of hills, ponds, gardens, and forests.
+Photographs and words cannot convey the vast and expansive sacred beauty of Odiyan.
+Perched on a ridge above the Pacific Ocean on land sacred to the original peoples of the area, Odiyan is an ecological and spiritual sanctuary.
+There are infinite sight lines in every direction with varied landscapes of hills, ponds, gardens, and forests, five large Temples with temple gardens, wild horses, and many varieteis of native and domesticated birds.
 Thousands of flowers, flowering bushes and trees have been planted over the past forty years making every day a feast for the senses.

 Everyone has their time in the kitchen to cook mostly home-grown and organic meals for the community.
 You can learn how to bake your own bread, make your own miso and tempeh, freeze, can and preserve a wide variety of fruits, vegetables, and herbs, both cultivated and wild grown.